 A distinguished professional with an extensive background in migration, international law and Schengen-related issues, Fabrice Leggeri currently serves as Executive Director of Frontex, the EU agency managing the cooperation between national border guards securing its external borders.
 Before joining Frontex, Leggeri worked at the French Ministry of Interior, where he contributed to drafting the Commission communication, which recommended the creation of Frontex.
 He previously headed the Division of International and European Law at the French Ministry of Defence and the Division on Irregular Migration at the Ministry of Interior.

 With over 30 years of experience in the European Commission, Stefano Manservisi has covered a wide range of topics.
-Prior to his current position, he served as Head of Cabinet for European Commission Vice-President Mogherini, former Commission President Prodi and former Commissioner Monti.
+Prior to his current position, he served as European Commission Director-General for International Cooperation and Development (DEVCO) and Head of Cabinet for European Commission Vice-President Mogherini, former Commission President Prodi and former Commissioner Monti.
 He also acted as Director-General for Migration and Home Affairs (HOME) and was Head of the Delegation of the EU to Turkey.
 In the past, Manservisi has been a visiting professor at the College of Europe, University of Roma III and the University of Bologna.

 Throughout his career, General Denis Mercier has acquired extensive experience both as a fighter pilot, having flown a total of more than 3000 flying hours, and as an operational commander.
 He held a variety of high-level military positions before being promoted to Chief of Staff of the French Air Force.
 Above all, NATO has been a constant throughout his career, culminating in his appointment as Supreme Allied Commander Transformation, NATO’s most senior strategic command.